openjamoses/model-exchange/README.md

 - perform poorly while switching from one framework to another,
 - have challenges in robust deployment, or
 - run slowly, leading to poor quality of deployed DL-based software, including DL-based software maintenance tasks, like bug prediction.

+Please cite our paper, published at 38th IEEE International Conference on Software Maintenance and Evolution (ICSME) 2022:

+`@article{openja2022empirical,
+  title={An Empirical Study of Challenges in Converting Deep Learning Models}, author={Openja, Moses and Nikanjam, Amin and Yahmed, Ahmed Haj and Khomh, Foutse and Ming, Zhen and others}, journal={arXiv preprint arXiv:2206.14322}, year={2022}
+}`